ucsb-cs48/s20/_lectures/lect12.md

 they know what to do with your app.
 For example, if the app plays the "mafia game" or "poker", include enough detail of the game *or* a *link to a description of your game* so that a user will understand your app.)

+## Production App placeholder

+(Enter a link here to your production app, e.g. <https://cs48-s20-s0-t1-prod.herokuapp.com/>)

+(Then Enter only one of these)

+* Team has completed production app placeholder
+* Team is on track to complete production app placeholder by noon Thursday (04/30/2020)
+* Team needs help to be able to complete production app placeholder by noon Thursday (04/30/2020)

+(If help is needed, specify here where the team is stuck.)

 ## MVP Status

 (Enter only one of these)